Agreement Terms & Conditions

 - the Platform will incorporate security features reflecting the requirements of good industry practice.

-14.2 The Provider warrants to the Customer that the Platform, when used by the Customer in accordance with this Agreement, will not breach any applicable laws, statutes or regulations.
+14.2 The Provider represents to the Customer that the Platform, when used by the Customer in accordance with this Agreement, will not breach any applicable laws, statutes or regulations.

-14.3 The Provider warrants to the Customer that the Platform, when used by the Customer in accordance with this Agreement, will not infringe the Intellectual Property Rights of any person.
+14.3 The Provider represents to the Customer that the Platform, when used by the Customer in accordance with this Agreement, will not infringe the Intellectual Property Rights of any Person and is unaware of and not involved currently in any lawsuits relating to infringement.

-14.4 If the Provider reasonably determines, or any third party alleges, that the use of the Platform by the Customer in accordance with this Agreement infringes any person's Intellectual Property Rights, the Provider may at its own cost and expense:
+14.4 If the Provider reasonably determines, or any third party alleges, that the use of the Platform by the Customer in accordance with this Agreement infringes on any Person's Intellectual Property Rights, the Provider may at its own cost and expense:

 - modify the Platform in such a way that they no longer infringe the relevant Intellectual Property Rights; or

-- procure for the Customer the right to use the Platform in accordance with this Agreement.
+- procure for the Customer the right to use the Platform in accordance with this Agreement; or

-14.5 The Customer warrants to the Provider that it has the legal right and authority to enter into this Agreement and to perform its obligations under the Agreement.
+14.5 The Customer represents to the Provider that it has the legal right and authority to enter into this Agreement and to perform its obligations under the Agreement.

 14.6 All of the parties' warranties and representations in respect of the subject matter of this Agreement are expressly set out in this Agreement.
 To the maximum extent permitted by applicable law, no other warranties or representations concerning the subject matter of this Agreement will be implied into the Agreement or any related contract.

-15.1 The Customer acknowledges that complex software is not wholly free from defects, errors and bugs; and subject to the other provisions of this Agreement, the Provider gives no warranty or representation that the Platform will be wholly free from defects, errors and bugs.
+15.1 The Customer acknowledges that complex software may not be wholly free from defects, errors and bugs; and subject to the other provisions of this Agreement, including but not limited to Provider’s obligation to promptly provide Support Services and to timely identify and resolve Platform Defects, the Provider gives no warranty or representation that the Platform will be wholly free from defects, errors and bugs.

-15.2 The Customer acknowledges that complex software is never entirely free from security vulnerabilities; and subject to the other provisions of this Agreement, the Provider gives no warranty or representation that the Platform will be entirely secure.
+15.2 The Customer acknowledges that complex software is never entirely free from security vulnerabilities; and subject to the other provisions of this Agreement, including but not limited to Provider’s obligations to comply with all applicable laws and its further obligations as detailed in this Agreement, the Provider gives no warranty or representation that the Platform will be entirely secure.

 15.3 The Customer acknowledges that the Platform are designed to be compatible only with that software and those systems specified as compatible in the Platform Specification; and the Provider does not warrant or represent that the Platform will be compatible with any other software or systems.